marcelwa/marcelwa.github.io/_pages/cv.md

 ## Work Experience

+* Since 2021: Postdoctoral Researcher at the Technical University of Munich (TUM)
+  * Design Automation for post-CMOS Emerging Nanotechnologies

 * 2020: High Level Synthesis Tutorial by _Cadence_ @ DAC 2020
   * Logic synthesis of a Convolutional Neural Network that serves as an AI Accelerator for Image Recognition (cf. the [issued badge](https://www.credly.com/badges/2533bfee-654b-4a28-9ef9-d44b68903ea5))